Seguridad Social

 4: You are not working and do not have an S1

-If you are not employed, not self employed, and not a pensioner with an S1 form, you do not automatically qualify for public healthcare.
-This is common among early retirees who move to Spain before reaching state pension age, partners who do not work, or people living on savings or investments.
-In this case, you have two options.
-You can take out private health insurance (required for your EU residency registration via EX-18 if you are not working).
-Or you can apply for the Convenio Especial, a voluntary agreement with the Seguridad Social that gives you access to public healthcare for a monthly fee: approximately 60 euro per month if you are under 65, or approximately 157 euro per month if you are 65 or older.
-The Convenio Especial is applied for at your local INSS office.
+If you are not employed, not self employed, and not an S1 pensioner, you do not automatically qualify for public healthcare.
+This is common for early retirees, non working partners, and people living on savings.
+You have two options.
+Private health insurance, which is also required for EU residency registration via EX-18 if you are not working.
+Or the Convenio Especial, a voluntary agreement giving public healthcare access for roughly 60 euro per month under 65, or 157 euro per month at 65 and over.

 The Tarjeta Sanitaria: your key to public healthcare

-Once you are registered in the Seguridad Social (through any of the four routes above), you go to your local Centro de Salud with your NUSS, your NIE or TIE, and your empadronamiento to get your Tarjeta Sanitaria.
-This health card is linked to your assigned GP (Médico de Cabecera) and gives you access to the full range of public healthcare services.
-Without it, you are limited to emergency care only.
+Once you are registered through any of the four routes, you go to your local Centro de Salud with your NUSS, your NIE or TIE, and your empadronamiento to get your Tarjeta Sanitaria.
+This health card is linked to your assigned GP and gives you access to the full range of public healthcare services.
+Without it, you are limited to emergency care.

 Moving to Spain made simple.